zmindyli/pacts-v2/README.md

 Due to some issues, we had to create a new repo.
 To see older commits, check out https://github.com/angelachen19/pacts.

-See our submitted HackOurCampus project presentation at https://youtu.be/H9uDtR2bx1o.
+See our submitted HackOurCampus [project presentation](https://youtu.be/H9uDtR2bx1o).

 # Contributors
 Angela Chen [@angelachen19](github.com/angelachen19)